DHTMLX/docs-spreadsheet/docs/angular_integration.md

 ### Package installation

-You can either copy the package locally or install the trial version from npm.
+You can either copy the package locally or install the trial version from **npm**.

 #### Installing the package from a local folder